 Note: The petals will shrink a little when melting the edges, so cut your petals slightly larger than you want the finished product to be.

 - Cut some peanut shapes by folding the fabric up about 2 inches.
-(I find it helpful to pin the fabric in place since it is very slippery.)
+(We find it helpful to pin the fabric in place since it is very slippery.)
 Cut a horse shoe shape where the points of the “u” are on the fold line.